 - Project Cost Estimating and Budgeting

 Consider yourself lucky to have such a variety of ways to access relevant information that you can apply to your career.
-As you continue to meet your ongoing requirements as a CPA, you can choose to specialize in a particular area and, at the very least, broaden your professional expertise.
+As you continue to meet your ongoing requirements as a certified public accountant, you can choose to specialize in a particular area and, at the very least, broaden your professional expertise.